-Stephanie G. DiMarco has served on our Board since February 2013 and currently chairs the Audit Committee.
-Ms. DiMarco founded Advent Software, Inc. in June 1983 and served Advent in various capacities over time, including chairperson of its board of directors (September 2013 to July 2015), chief executive officer (May 2003 to June 2012) and chief financial officer (July 2008 to September 2009).
+Ms. DiMarco has served on our Board since February 2013.
+Ms. DiMarco is Chairperson of the Audit Committee and also serves on the Compensation Committee.
+Ms. DiMarco founded Advent Software, Inc. in June 1983 and served Advent in various capacities over time, including as chair of its board of directors (September 2013 to July 2015), chief executive officer (May 2003 to June 2012) and chief financial officer (July 2008 to September 2009).
 She currently serves on the advisory board of the College of Engineering at the University of California Berkeley and the board of directors of Summer Search, a non-profit organization.
+She is a member of several private company boards and is an advisor to NYCA, a venture capital firm.
 She is a former member of the board of trustees of the University of California Berkeley Foundation, a former advisory board member of the Haas School of Business at the University of California Berkeley and a former trustee of the San Francisco Foundation where she chaired the investment committee.
-Ms. DiMarco holds a BS in Business Administration from the University of California at Berkeley.

-Ms. DiMarco's extensive experience in technological developments for the asset management industry and her management experience as a founder, officer and director of Advent provide perspective on the management and operations of a public company.
+Ms. DiMarco's extensive experience in technological developments for the investment management industry provides useful insight to our Board and her management experience as a founder, officer and director of Advent provide perspective on the management and operations of a public company.
 In addition, her extensive financial and accounting experience strengthens our Board through her understanding of accounting principles, financial reporting rules and regulations, and internal controls.

-Jeffrey A. Joerres has served on our Board since February of 2013.
-He currently chairs the Compensation Committee and serves as a member of the Audit Committee.
+Mr. Joerres has served on our Board since February of 2013.
+He is currently Chairperson of the Compensation Committee and serves as a member of the Audit Committee and the Nominating and Corporate Governance Committee.
 Mr. Joerres was executive chairman and chairman of the board of directors of ManpowerGroup until his retirement in December 2015.
 From April 1999 until May 2014, he served as chief executive officer of ManpowerGroup.
-Prior to becoming chief executive officer, he served as vice president of marketing, senior vice president of European operations and senior vice president of global account management.
-Mr. Joerres currently serves on the boards of directors of ConocoPhilips and Western Union and is a member of the Committee for Economic Development.
+Mr. Joerres currently serves on the boards of directors of ConocoPhillips and Western Union, and is a member of the Committee for Economic Development.
 He is also past chairman and director of the Federal Reserve Bank of Chicago, a former director of Johnson Controls International plc, and a former trustee of the U.S. Council for International Business.
-Mr. Joerres holds a bachelor's degree from Marquette University's College of Business Administration.

-Mr. Joerres's operating and leadership experience as an officer and director of ManpowerGroup and his innovative approach to optimizing human capital provide the Board with insight into the management and operations of a public company.
+Our Board values Mr. Joerres's global operating and leadership experience and his innovative approach to optimizing human capital.
+In addition, his substantial experience on public company boards enables him to provide guidance to our Board with respect to the management and operations of a public company.

-Andrew A. Ziegler has served on our Board since March 2011 and is currently its Lead Independent Director.
+Mr. Ziegler has served on our Board since March 2011 and is currently its Lead Independent Director.
 Mr. Ziegler served as Chairman of the Board from March 2011 to August 2015 and was our Executive Chairman from March 2011 to March 2014.
-Mr. Ziegler also served on the board of directors of Artisan Partners Funds, Inc. from January 1995 to November 2013.
 Mr. Ziegler was a managing director and the chief executive officer of Artisan Partners Holdings from its founding in 1994 through January 2010.
-Prior to founding Artisan Partners, Mr. Ziegler was president and chief operating officer of Strong Capital Management, Inc. and president of the Strong Capital Management, Inc. group of mutual funds.
-Mr. Ziegler holds a BS from the University of Wisconsin-Madison and a JD from the University of Wisconsin Law School.

-Mr. Ziegler's operating and leadership experience as our founder and past executive chairman and his extensive knowledge of our business and the investment management industry in general provide the Board with insight into the Company and valuable continuity of leadership.
+Our Board values Mr. Ziegler's operating and leadership experience as our founder and past executive chairman.
+His extensive knowledge of our business and the investment management industry provide our Board with insight into the Company and valuable continuity of leadership.